JoakimOL/Ttm4135-compendium/src/12-TLS.md

 The function `PRF` (pseudorandom function) used above is built from HMAC with a specified hash function.
 Older TLS versions (1.0, 1.1) used MD5 and SHA-1, but newer (1.2+) uses SHA-2.

+## Alert protocol
+The alert protocol is there to allow signals to be sent between peers.
+These signals are mostly used to inform the peer about the cause of a protocol failure.
+Some of these signals are used internally by the protocol and the application protocol does not have to cope with them, and others refer to the application protocol solely.
+An alert signal includes a level indication which may be either fatal, close_notify or warning (under TLS1.3 all alerts are fatal).
+Fatal alerts always terminate the current connection, and prevent future re-negotiations using the current session ID.

+The alert messages are protected by the record protocol, thus the information that is included does not leak.
+Improper handling of alert messages can be vulnerable to truncation attacks.

+## Forward secrecy
+Forward secrecy is a property that describes whether leaking a long-term key fucks you up or not.
+If a leaked long term key (used for key generation) compromises session keys made before the long-term key was lost, you do not have forward secrecy.
+If only future session keys, made after the long-term key was leaked, are compromised then you have forward secrecy.

+RSA-based handshakes in TLS does not provide forward secrecy.

+Diffie-Hellmann handshakes and ciphersuites in TLS does provide forward secrecy.